The House Builder (Revision from June 2015)

 American “education” can be found especially in American movies, where a keen sense of justice is fed with powerful images and stories, drawn from previous cultural mythologies and reframed to raise Justice to the highest political ideal.
 Once we are educated in this way, there is a terrible, schizophrenic dissonance between the expectation of Justice and the reality of American life.
 This causes a great deal of pain for the common human.
 Everyone’s individual fight for “Justice” feeds everyone’s own concept of being wronged, and Justice, even more.

 For politics, I would propose another concept that does no cutting out of people’s eyes: the concept is Rhetoric, and in this case, I direct you to Deirdre McCloskey‘s works.
 Western philosophy tries to block up rhetoric as something for the sophist who isn’t interested in the truth, as if the truth and its persuasiveness could be separated.
 There is no separating Truth from its natural sweetness (and Dierdre agrees, read her wonderfully brief book on writing!).
-Here Dierdre writes “they are egg and yoke in a scrambled egg.” or “their differential equations are nonseparable.”
+Here Deirdre writes “they are egg and yolk in a scrambled egg.” or “their differential equations are nonseparable.”
 Sweet language, such as poetry, expresses the truth best (not mathematical or statistical language).

 In my next essay, I attempt to demonstrate the presence of rhetoric in logic, since logic is the foundation of mathematics.
 I will defend rhetoric against the statisticians, and attempt to show how rhetoric binds and surrounds, synthesizes, the worlds of ideas.